wkh237/react-native-fetch-blob/README.md

     }),
     'Content-Type' : 'application/octet-stream',
     // here's the body you're going to send, should be a BASE64 encoded string
-    // (you can use "base64" APIs to make one).
+    // (you can use "base64"(refer to the library 'mathiasbynens/base64') APIs to make one).
     // The data will be converted to "byte array"(say, blob) before request sent.
   }, base64ImageString)
   .then((res) => {